A dermatologist can also provide support for cosmetic issues, helping patients to revitalize the appearance of their skin, hair, and nails.

 It is important to know that you are visiting a licensed or certified dermatologist.
 Some practitioners in spas and beauty clinics call themselves dermatologists, but they do not have the correct accreditation.

+The American Academy of Dermatology is the largest membership dermatology group in the United States with more than 20,000 members.
 To qualify for registration with the AAD, a dermatologist has to finish both college and medical school as either a medical doctor (MD) or a doctor of osteopathic medicine (DO).
 They will also have completed a residency involving a year of hands-on work.

 Some dermatologists have the initials FAAD after their name, which stands for "Fellow of the American Academy of Dermatology."
 These initials indicate that the dermatologist: